mala-project/mala/docs/source/advanced_usage/hyperparameters.rst

 optuna/MALA support PostgreSQL, MySQL and SQLite.
 The latter is good for local debugging, but should not be used at scale.
-An SQLite example for distributed hyperparameter optimization can be found in the file ``advanced/ex05_distributed_hyperparameter_optimization.py``.
+An SQLite example for distributed hyperparameter optimization can be found in the file ``advanced/ex06_distributed_hyperparameter_optimization.py``.

 Distributed hyperparameter optimization works the same as regular hyperparameter optimization; parameter, data and optimizer setup do not have to be altered.
-You simply have to specify the data base to be used, e.g., via
+You simply have to specify the data base (and a name for the study, since multiple studies may be saved in the same data base) to be used, e.g.,

       .. code-block:: python

+            parameters.hyperparameters.study_name = "my_study"
             # SQLite example
             parameters.hyperparameters.rdb_storage = 'sqlite:///DATABASENAME'
             # PostgreSQL example